List of Game & Watch games: Other compilations

-Two additional Game & Watch compilations, titled Game & Watch Collection and Game & Watch Collection 2, were released exclusively through the Club Nintendo program for the Nintendo DS.
-The first compilation includes Donkey Kong, Green House, and Oil Panic.
+Two additional Game & Watch compilations for the Nintendo DS, titled Game & Watch Collection and Game & Watch Collection 2, were released through the Club Nintendo rewards program in 2006 and 2008 respectively.
+The first compilation includes dual-screen games Donkey Kong, Green House, and Oil Panic.
 The second includes Parachute, Octopus, and a dual-screen mode combining elements from both.

-Additionally, the Japanese-language software Kanji Sonomama Rakubiki Jiten DS features unlockable versions of Ball, Manhole, Judge, and Flagman.
+Additionally, the Japanese-language software Kanji Sonomama Rakubiki Jiten DS (2006) features unlockable versions of Ball, Manhole, Judge, and Flagman.

+Multiple Game & Watch games, including remakes in the style of Game & Watch Gallery, were planned for distribution via Nintendo e-Reader cards, but Manhole was the only card that was released.